JoaoVictorLacerda/summer-glove/README.md

         //... implementation
     }

-    @StatusResponse(200)// if you dont pass description, express-swagger-autoconfigure add for you
+    @StatusResponse(200)// if you dont pass description, summer-glove add for you
-    @StatusResponse(400)// if you dont pass description, express-swagger-autoconfigure add for you
+    @StatusResponse(400)// if you dont pass description, summer-glove add for you
     @Body({
         name : "Description",
         email : "Description",